sunshinephotocart/sunshine-photo-cart/readme.txt

 == Changelog ==

 = 2.7.2 =
-* Add - Use Imagick when it is available for higher quality images
+* Add - Use ImageMagick when it is available for higher quality images
 * Fix - Local Pickup shipping cost being removed from order data
 * Fix - Issues with discount codes being removed